PlaceOS/docs/how-to/write-a-driver.md

-# How to write a driver
+---
+title: How To Write A Driver
+description: Everything you need to know about writing drivers for PlaceOS
+---

 There are three main uses of drivers: